Garden Party (The Office): Synopsis

-Dwight Schrute (Rainn Wilson) wants to make the garden party a classy event to expand Schrute Farms' clientele.
+Dwight Schrute wants to make the garden party a classy event to expand Schrute Farms' clientele.
 He thoroughly reads a book called The Ultimate Guide to Throwing A Garden Party that he bought online, actually written by Jim under the pseudonym "James Trickington".
 The book gives outlandish advice such as announcing each guest's name as they arrive in an extremely loud manner, imitating The Last Supper in a tableau vivant in the middle of a meal, dancing with his party staff, and a fire court dance as the closing ceremonies, all of which Dwight follows to the letter.

-Pam feuds with co-worker Angela Lipton (Angela Kinsey) over baby names.
+Pam feuds with co-worker Angela Lipton over baby names.
 Pam and Angela learn they've both chosen the name Phillip for their soon-to-be-born sons, with Pam naming her child after her deceased grandfather and Angela after her favorite cat.
 Angela, annoyed that Pam does not relinquish the name, makes a toast to "my son Phillip" at the garden party—only to have Pam make the same toast but describe in great detail how the name honors her grandfather.
 Angela, unwilling to reveal her feline-centric reasons for the name, simply grouses to the camera that Pam is always copying her.

-Throughout the party, Kelly Kapoor (Mindy Kaling) keeps hinting at how cold she is, hoping Ryan Howard (B. J. Novak) will offer his jacket.
+Throughout the party, Kelly Kapoor keeps hinting at how cold she is, hoping Ryan Howard will offer his jacket.
 However, Ryan instantly offers his jacket to Robert, who is not even cold.
-Gabe Lewis (Zach Woods) also offers his, hinting at a rivalry between them in terms of sucking up to Robert, later evidenced in "Pool Party".
-Dwight's cousin Mose (Michael Schur) has fun being a valet, lining up the guests' cars in a field to perform a motorcycle stunt.
+Gabe Lewis also offers his, hinting at a rivalry between them in terms of sucking up to Robert, later evidenced in "Pool Party".
+Dwight's cousin Mose has fun being a valet, lining up the guests' cars in a field to perform a motorcycle stunt.
 However, he fails to get his motorcycle up the ramp, and instead runs across the tops of the cars, but is still satisfied.